BDC Hamburger Icon

 Did You Know?Did you know

 Social selling shows no signs of slowing down.
-According to McKinsey and Co., the social commerce market is expected to reach $80 billion in the U.S., and $2 trillion globally, by 2025.
+According to Statista, global social commerce revenues are expected to top $1 trillion by 2028.

 3. Influencer social media marketing must be on-brand and authentic.

-Several direct-to-consumer brands launched and scaled wildly using only influencer marketing.
+Several direct-to-consumer brands launched and scaled dramatically using only influencer marketing.
 Fashion Nova is a great example.
-This brand went from obscurity to a nearly $1.4 billion company by outspending other brands on influencer marketing.
+This brand went from obscurity to a nearly $2 billion company by outspending other brands on influencer marketing.

 Using influencers to grow your business requires long-term partnerships with creators who value your brand.
-It’s best if the influencer’s audience is introduced to your brand naturally as the relationship evolves.
+It’s best if the influencer’s audience is introduced to your brand organically as the relationship evolves.

 4. UGC is vital to social media marketing.

-Many consumers are exposed to thousands of advertisements daily.
+Consumers are exposed to numerous advertisements daily.
 Social media feeds are often riddled with ads, and many users have become so accustomed to them that they scroll past with barely a glance.
 Users can identify a hard sell immediately, so if your social media advertising campaigns are too “salesy,” your results will be dismal.

 User-generated content is a valuable social media marketing tool that can boost brand awareness while demonstrating social proof.
 A marketing message that features someone who uses your product or service is often more effective than a creative ad with professional photography and high-budget video.

-Incentivize your customers to create UGC for your brand.
-Create a campaign using a brand-specific hashtag that rewards customers with free products, discounts or other special offers.
+It’s wise to incentivize your customers to create UGC for your brand.
+Consider launching a campaign using a brand-specific hashtag that rewards customers with free products, discounts or other special offers.
 Highlight standout participants on your social media accounts to gain momentum and encourage others to create UGC.

 FYIDid you know